IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 The Group recognizes a provision where it has a present obligation (legal or constructive) towards a third party arising from past events and where it is probable that an outflow of resources will be necessary to settle the obligation with no expected consideration in return.

-A provision for restructuring costs is recognized when the general criteria for setting up a provision are met, i.e. when the Group has a detailed formal plan relating to the restructuring and has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.
+A provision for restructuring costs is recognized when the general criteria for setting up a provision are met, i.e., when the Group has a detailed formal plan relating to the restructuring and has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.

 Provisions with a maturity of over 12 months are discounted when the effect of discounting is material.
 The Group’s main long-term provisions are provisions for the back-end of the nuclear fuel cycle, provisions for dismantling facilities, provisions for site restoration costs, and provisions for post-employment and other long-term benefits.
-The discount rates used reflect current market assessments of the time value of money and the risks specific to the liability concerned.
+The discount rates used reflects current market assessments of the time value of money and the risks specific to the liability concerned.
 Expenses with respect to unwinding the discount on the provision are recognized as other financial income and expenses.

 Estimates of provisions